A dynamic group of local residents from diverse backgrounds and politics came together to create OPC.

 Local residents were traumatized by the three-and-a-half-week convoy occupation of our city, leaving a community in need of healing and justice.

-They give no confidence there will be a substantive, independent review – or that residents’ voices and views will be heard.
+Official inquiries at the local and federal level were limited in their scope and ambition.
+They gave no confidence there would be a substantive, independent review – or that residents’ voices and views would be heard.

-How OPC will operate
+How OPC worked